 The obvious first factor to differentiate is the price of the diamond.
 If the diamonds are clear and the price being asked for is ridiculously low, then they are CZ/AD.
-Usually clear diamonds a very rare and therefore expensive compared to coloured.
+Usually clear diamonds a very rare and therefore expensive compared to colored.
 They have a higher demand and beauty appeal.

 The next thing to watch out for is the clarity of the diamond.
 You might need an eye-piece for it, but sometimes a magnifying glass also works in the case of slightly bigger diamonds.
-The diamond in question would have some internal defects which is a natural phenomenon occurring in its formation process.
+The diamond in question would have some internal defects which are a natural phenomenon occurring in its formation process.
 Any man-made stone would have a very clear and clean look differentiating it from the real thing.

 Chances are you won’t get to test this one out either, but it’s good to have this knowledge.
 Any synthetic diamond will scratch very easily.
 You will need god’s hand to break the real diamond but, a synthetic will always break easily with tools.
 So when testing start of will trying to just scratch it.

 So how to tell which is best for you?
 Well if you are on a budget crunch the synthetic diamonds are a good deal.
 Although not the “real” thing, they have a very similar appearance.
-The best thing is they are easy and cheaper to replace, if you loose on from an ornament.
+The best thing is they are easy and cheaper to replace if you loose on from an ornament.

 Pearkraft stock ornaments with both synthetic and real diamonds.
 So you can choose between those two.
-While the real diamonds we sell, are with a proper IGI certificate, our synthetic diamonds are of a high quality.
-They will not scratch easily for a longer life.
+While the real diamonds we sell, are with a proper IGI certificate, our synthetic diamonds are of high quality.
+They will not scratch easily for longer life.